Rashkerry-newversion/Text-reverser.io/README.md

 ### Jenkins and Java Installation(Using Bash Script for Automation)

-- Create a new sh file for java and jenkins inastallation automation.
+- Create a new .sh file for java and jenkins inastallation automation.
 - Copy and paste contents of setup_day2.sh in this repo and run below commands

 ![New Folder Structure With Bash Script for day2](images/image3.png)